Here at Snow Blowers Direct, we know there are concerns that float through your mind as you consider investing in a snow blower.

 Electric snow blowers require nearly no maintenance at all.
 Aside from very occasionally replacing worn parts, there are no oil changes or spark plugs to worry about, so it's more or less "plug and go."

-Cordless (battery operated) snow blowers also don't require any regular maintenance, but may need replacement batteries
+Cordless (battery operated) snow blowers also don't require any regular maintenance but may need replacement batteries over the years.

 Gas snow blowers are the only kinds that really require maintenance.
 They'll require oil changes, new spark plugs, shear pin replacements, and other fun stuff.
 Luckily, the costs associated with these maintenance requirements aren't that high.